ehre0004/cst8911-midterm-project/README.md

 ## Topic: Scenario 2

-> In azure, students must utilize a set of source data (e.g., customer data, transaction data) curated themselves or use data off websites like Github or Kaggle, and load it into Azure Blob Storage.
-Create a data warehouse in Azure Synapse Analytics and use PolyBase to load data from Azure Blob Storage.
-Utilize T-SQL scripts to transform the data in the data warehouse (e.g., aggregating, pivoting, and joining data).
-Finally create a Power BI report that queries the data warehouse and presents it in a meaningful way for stakeholders.
-The students will be evaluated on their ability to configure, secure, and optimize the Azure blob storage, Azure Synapse Analytics, and PolyBase.
-Following correct security protocols and best practices.
+> In this group we decided to do scenario 2 which we will describe below:

+> First, we need to find and download a database which contains a set of data such as customer data or transaction data and load it to the Azure Blob Storage service.
+> Second, we need to create a data warehouse in Azure Synapse Analytics and use PolyBase to load the data from Azure Blob Storage.
+> Third, we need to create T-SQL scripts in order to transform the data in the data warehouse such as aggregating, pivoting, and joining.
+> Last, we need to create a Power BI report to use the data from Synapse to presents it as different grapths such as line and pie graphs in order to analize and describe the data to stakeholders.

-We choose our dataset to be video-game related.
-Our sources will include Steam, and Kaggle.
+Therefore, we choose our dataset to be based on video-game.
+Our sources will be from Steam and Kaggle.

 ## Required Documents

 > Each group member will also complete a confidential Self and Peer Evaluation.
 The Peer Evaluation is submitted online see assignments section on the day the midterm is submitted.

-## Final report

-Include screenshots of every step and settings, please include the Microsoft Azure banner in the screenshots

-Provide concise, short explanations on why certain settings were chosen, ie cost, compute power, etc

-One individual must submit the final report for the group under the assignments section in Midterm Project category, please include group members full names

 ## Preparation Steps to do: